Skip to main content

 Eligible nominees are voted in through the Board elections, which take place as necessary to meet our board requirements.

-Emily Kwong, AIR Board Co-President, will Chair the elections.
-If you have any questions about the elections and the nomination process, please contact Emily Kwong ([email protected]).
+If you have any questions about the elections and the nomination process, please contact Rob Byers, AIR Board Secretary ([email protected]).

 If you have questions about your membership status, please email [email protected].